Writing in 3-D, Part III: Despair

 In the first example, after the writer told us the man was tall, handsome and well-dressed, the writer proceeds to tell us the effect he had on Laurie.
 In the revised example, we are still in the bar watching her, and inside her head intuitively understanding what she is thinking and feeling.
 3-D.

-The second versions set the reader down at the bar next to Laurie, or pull the reader into Laurie’s head.
+The second version sets the reader down at the bar next to Laurie, or pulls the reader into Laurie’s head.
 The reader not only sees what Laurie sees, hears what Laurie thinks, but feels what Laurie feels.
 The writer doesn’t have to tell us.
 We see it, feel it, experience it first-hand.

 When the man walks in, we are carried along with Laurie’s emotional swing from despair to a high state of interest.
 We even get a clue of her motivation.
 Does Laurie seem bored with her life, looking for some excitement, maybe a bit of a gold digger?